Hemothorax Treatment & Management

 Emergency Department Care

-Initial treatment is directed to cardiopulmonary stabilization and evacuation of the pleural blood collection.
+Initial treatment is directed toward cardiopulmonary stabilization and evacuation of the pleural blood collection.
 The patient should be sitting upright unless other injuries contraindicate this position.
 Administer oxygen and reassess airway, breathing, and circulation.
 Obtain an upright chest radiograph as quickly as possible.

 If the patient is hypotensive, establish a large-bore intravenous line.
 Immediately commence appropriate fluid resuscitation (eg, with 20 mL/kg of lactated Ringer solution), including blood transfusion as necessary.